enrightc/Gothams-Dark-Decisions/README.md

 - **Engaging Audio Narration:** Users appreciate the immersive audio narration at the quiz's start.
 It sets the tone, enhancing the storytelling and leaving a memorable impact.

+# Game Functionality and Structure
+The quiz is designed to be engaging and interactive, comprising eight questions that lead the user on a journey through the Batman universe.

+**Question Structure:** The quiz consists of eight questions, each with four answer options for the user to choose from.
+The first question serves as a pivotal point, with two possible answers determining whether the user takes the hero or villain path.
+Subsequent questions (2 - 8) each have four answer options tailored to align with either heroes (Batman, Robin, Red Hood, and Batgirl) or villains (The Joker, Penguin, Bane, and Catwoman), depending on the chosen path.

+**Character Alignment:** With each answer selected, the quiz builds a profile of the character the user most aligns with.
+This process culminates in presenting the user with their character alignment at the end of the quiz.

+**Section Layout:** The quiz is contained within a single page structured into four sections: Introduction, Questions, Revelation, and Reveal.
+As the user progresses through the quiz, smooth transitions seamlessly guide them from one section to the next.

 # FEATURES
 ## Existing Features
 The following information provides an overview of the features found within the quiz.